Military Strikes Continue Against ISIS Terrorists in Syria, Iraq

 Strikes in Iraq

-In Iraq, coalition military forces conducted 14 strikes consisting of 18 engagements against ISIS targets:
+In Iraq on Sept.
+23, coalition military forces conducted 14 strikes consisting of 60 engagements against ISIS targets:

-- Near Qaim, two strikes destroyed an ISIS headquarters and a weapons storage area.
+- Near Haditha, two strikes engaged an ISIS tactical unit and destroyed an ISIS staging area and a vehicle.

+- Near Huwayjah, 10 strikes engaged five ISIS tactical units and destroyed 18 vehicle-borne bombs, 12 vehicles, five fighting positions, six weapons caches, three heavy machine guns, three vehicle-borne-bomb factories, two tunnel entrances, an improvised explosive device storage facility, a command-and-control node, an ISIS trailer, an ISIS oil storage tank, a mortar system, a tactical vehicle and a recoilless rifle and suppressed two ISIS tactical units and two mortar teams.

+- Near Rawah, two strikes destroyed eight ISIS boats and two command-and-control nodes.

+In Iraq yesterday, coalition military forces conducted six strikes consisting of 28 engagements against ISIS targets:

-- Near Huwijah, five strikes engaged two ISIS tactical units; destroyed three tunnels, two ISIS headquarters, two command-and-control nodes, a vehicle, a tractor, and a vehicle-borne improvised bomb facility; and damaged two supply routes.
+- Near Huwayjah, three strikes engaged two ISIS tactical units and destroyed seven fighting positions, three command-and-control nodes, two ISIS staging areas, a weapons cache, a front-end loader, a tactical vehicle, a medium machine gun, a tunnel entrance and an ISIS unmanned aerial system and damaged three ISIS supply routes.

-- Near Rawah, seven strikes engaged two ISIS tactical units and destroyed two mortar systems, two weapons caches, an improvised explosive device, a staging area, and a vehicle.
+- Near Rawah, three strikes engaged an ISIS tactical unit and destroyed a command-and-control node and two ISIS staging areas and damaged four ISIS supply routes.

 Additional Strikes

-Additionally, 51 strikes consisting of 53 engagements were conducted in Syria and Iraq on Sept.
-17-18 that closed within the last 24 hours for which the information was not available in time for yesterday’s report:
+Additionally, three strikes consisting of nine engagements were conducted in Syria and Iraq on Sept.
+22 for which the information was not available in time for the Sept.
+23 report:

-- On Sept.
-17, near Raqqa, Syria, three strikes destroyed seven fighting positions.

-- On Sept.
-18, near Dayr Az Zawr, Syria, four strikes engaged an ISIS tactical unit and damaged three supply routes.

 Part of Operation Inherent Resolve